airamez/SuperLogger/README.md

            "Queue"       : "SuperLogger"}'/>
 ```
 # TODO list

-Check all the TODOs from the souce code
+1. Review all the TODOs from the source code;
+2. Add the option to call the log method asynchronous;
+3. Finish the unit testing;
+4. Prepare a stress test;